 Mayor Michael Fougere stepped down to enter debate.
 Councillor Jason Mancinelli assumed the Chair.

-Mayor Michael Fougere moved, in amendment, seconded by Councillor Bob Hawkins, AND IT WAS RESOLVED, that the City contribution not exceed the Federal contribution under the Housing Incentives Policy's Rental Repair Tax Exemption Program.
+Mayor Michael Fougere moved, in amendment, seconded by Councillor Bob Hawkins, AND IT WAS RESOLVED, that the City contribution not exceed the Federal contribution under the existing program.

 Mayor Michael Fougere returned to the Chair after to the vote.